carbon-design-system/carbon/src/components/module/migrate-to-7.x.md

 ### HTML

-The Modules component has changed significantly!
+The Module component has changed significantly!
 Here's one example of how the component can be composed.

 ``` html
 <div class="bx--module bx--module--double">